 Mitigation: Clearly define primary, secondary, and tertiary datums on the drawing.

-Effect: Two inspectors get different readings for the same shaft diameter using micrometers.
+Effect: Two inspectors get different readings for the same shaft diameter due to tool resolution and operator technique, leading to false rejects or accepts.

 Coating Thickness Variations